rocketlend/protocol/README.md

 - Create a new lending pool with their chosen parameters
 - Restrict or expand the set of borrowers that are allowed to borrow RPL from one of their lending pools
+- Set the allowance for transfers of debt into one of their lending pools from their other lending pools
 - Supply RPL to one of their lending pools - this may also be done by a third party on the lender's behalf
-- Set the allowance for transfers of debt into one of their lending pools from their other lending pools
+- Withdraw RPL that is not currently borrowed (including repayments and interest) from one of their lending pools
-- Withdraw RPL that is not currently borrowed, and/or ETH that was reclaimed from a default, from one of their lending pools
+- Withdraw ETH that was reclaimed from a default from one of their lending pools
-- Withdraw any interest paid to one of their lending pools, and optionally supply it back to the pool
-- Withdraw any remaining defaulted debt (borrowed RPL plus interest) from a node after the end time of the lending pool, as long as the RPL is withdrawable from Rocket Pool
+- Unstake any remaining defaulted debt (borrowed RPL plus interest) from a node after the end time of the lending pool, as long as the RPL is withdrawable from Rocket Pool
-- Force a claim/withdrawal of ETH or RPL from the node of a borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount
+- Force a claim/withdrawal of ETH or RPL rewards from the node of a borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount

 ## Contract API